Manager, supervisor, team leader? How to choose the right job title

 1. Give insight into the organizational power the position holds.
 Is a team lead the same as a Department Manager?
 Probably not.

 2. The job title is how potential candidates find your listing.
-If you don’t use terms that resonate with candidates, you might miss out on good people.
+You might miss out on good people if you don’t use terms that resonate with candidates.

 3. Legally, a job title can be impactful.
 After all, a court might not be sympathetic to your case if you claim that a Senior Specialist was fired for not fulfilling their management responsibilities.